How to apply

 - Preparation and motivation may include your academic, clinical and research experiences that prepared you for this residency program.
 For example, you might speak to coursework, employment, exhibitions, fieldwork, foreign language proficiency, independent study, internships, laboratory activities, presentations, publications, studio projects, teaching and travel or study abroad along with your motivation or passion for advanced practice in primary care, particularly for the urban or rural underserved populations.

 - Interests, specializations and career goals may include your research interests, disciplinary subfields, areas of specialization and professional objectives.

 - Background and experiences may include any educational, familial, cultural, economic or social experiences, challenges, community service, outreach activities, residency and citizenship, first-generation college status or opportunities relevant to your academic journey; how your life experiences contribute to the social, intellectual or cultural diversity within a campus community and your chosen field; or how you might serve under-represented and underserved segments of society with your clinical education.

 The residency position is a limited-benefits, limited-term appointment with a duration of 12 months.
-NP-PRACTICE Residents receive a stipend*, two-weeks paid vacation and paid holidays.
+NP-PRACTICE residents receive a stipend*, two-weeks paid vacation and paid holidays.

-Successful residents complete all 12 months of the residency, build a portfolio suitable to use to seek employment, receive a letter of recommendation for employers and are preferentially considered for open positions at UC Davis Health or potentially at the FQHC partner sites.
+Successful residents complete all 12 months of the residency, build a portfolio suitable to use to seek employment, receive a letter of recommendation for employers and are considered for open positions at UC Davis Health or potentially at FQHC partner sites.
 N.P. residents also receive personalized employment assistance upon completion of the residency.